 We first learned that it was Noreaga who middle manned the sample clearance but details were scarce.
 DMX recently returned to The Breakfast Club and detailed a phone call that he considered, “a humbling experience.”
 He shared how Drake confessed that X was one of the rappers who raised him and 40.
 Out of all the rappers to have influenced Drake’s music, DMX isn’t one that comes to mind but it’s not crazy to think that Drake and 40 spent their early and late adolescence listening to It’s Dark and Hell is Hot or Flesh Of My Flesh, Blood Of My Blood.
 X was the biggest rapper in the world at one time, he raised a generation of kids the way Drake is doing now.
 Even though money could’ve motivated him to allow Drake to sample the records, you can tell that phone call meant a lot to him.
 Not just from a rapper to a rapper perspective but man to man.
 There are days I’m pretty sure Drake is a manufactured brand here to take all our money but he’s also a hip-hop kid who pays homage to those that deserve it.

 I also like the fact that in the four years since his first interview, Charlamagne's opinion on Drake has also changed.
 He said he would send bottles and bottles were sent.
 Probably more ploy than pride but keeping his word and responding to Meek gave Charlamagne a man to respect.
-The same with the phone call - an email with a contract could’ve been sent, management could’ve contacted management, 40 could’ve went and met him, but Drake called a man who on the radio went down a list of things he didn’t like about him, who was very vehement in his thoughts toward Drake’s posthumous Aaliyah album.
-That’s not a man you want to talk to, you want to praise, you want to use on your album, but he looked passed it all.
+The same goes for the phone call.
+An email with a contract could’ve been sent, management could’ve contacted management, 40 could’ve met him, but Drake called a man who on the radio went down a list of things he didn’t like about him, who was vehement was the idea of Drake’s posthumous Aaliyah album.
+That’s not a man you want to talk to, you want to praise, you want to use on your album, but he looked past it all.

 By Yoh, aka DJ Yohkademiks, aka @Yoh31